linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 #### Advanced Searches with Regex

 The pattern field for *ack* searches also supports regular expressions (regex).
-Regex provides a pattern-matching syntax for searching, and sometimes replacing, text.
-It is often used for advanced pattern matching, and can be a powerful tool for demanding search tasks.
+Regex provides a pattern-matching syntax for searching and sometimes replacing, text.
+It is often used for advanced pattern matching and can be a powerful tool for demanding search tasks.

 Here is a straightforward example of regex in *ack*.
 The pattern here allows *ack* to find lines matching two search terms.
 For this example, the terms must be set off by spaces to match, and they can be separated by any number and variation of characters: